 Britania Group of Islands

-I heard this same island name a couple of times in different places, but every single time I hear this name, I always associate it with the Naked Island in Britania Group of Islands because it is where I heard it for the first time.
+I heard this same island name a couple of times in different places, but every single time I hear this name, I always associate it with the Naked Island in the Britania Group of Islands because it is where I heard it for the first time.

-Naked Island like it’s name is just a white sand bar and nothing more.
+Naked Island, like its name, is just a white sand bar and nothing more.
 Naked as it is.

 Boslon Island